andreas-mausch/andreas-mausch.github.io/blog/_posts/2021-05-14-monitoring-grafana.md

 ## Retention

-And last, I've set the *retention_period* to 14 days to get rid of old logs and keep the disk usage low.
+And last, I've set the loki *retention_period* to 14 days to get rid of old logs and keep the disk usage low.

+Note: There are two retention times.
+One for loki, and one for Prometheus.
+Prometheus setting is named *storage.tsdb.retention.time* and defaults to 15 days.
+I haven't changed the value.